RetoSchmucki/regionalGAM/README.md

 plot(year,col.index,type='o', xlab="year",ylab="collated index")
 ```

 From the collated indices, you can now compute a temporal trend for that species in this region.
-Here we fist use a simple linear model and explore for temporal autocorrelation that we will account in our final model.
+Here we first use a simple linear model and explore for temporal autocorrelation that we will account in our final model.

 ```R
 # model temporal trend with a simple linear regression